-Welcome!
-This is a conversation among parents and others who are doing their best to raise healthy, cooperative, thriving children.
+Welcome to PEPTalk!
+This blog is all about parenting – including tips, great articles and updates on our class offerings.
+The conversation is for parents and others who want to raise healthy, cooperative, thriving children.
 Raising children to thrive isn’t easy, especially when those children regularly mess up our plans for their success.
-We learn the art of parenting from each other, and PEP’s blog is here to help—with tips, tools, talk and encouragement—as well as updates about PEP’s many educational programs.
+We learn the art of parenting from each other, and our PEPTalk blog is here to help—with tips, tools, talk and encouragement—as well as updates about PEP’s many educational programs.

 Our bloggers are like our class leaders (many of them are class leaders)—parents who have found at PEP support, inspiration and a sensible road map for the journey.
 They’ll share their unique perspectives and experiences, connected by their deep commitment to helping you be the parent you want to be.
 We invite you to join the conversation.